By Gabriel Andre – Art in Tanzania internship

 Neither of these sources will be able to provide drinking water to the districts around.

-Mount Meru (Arumeru, Arusha, Karatu, Monduli, Ngorongoro) and those around Kilimanjaro (Hai, Moshi rural, Moshi urban, Mwanga, Rombo, Same) who are entirely dependent on them, representing more than 3 million people.
+Mount Meru (Arumeru, Arusha, Karatu, Monduli, Ngorongoro) and those surrounding Kilimanjaro (Hai, Moshi rural, Moshi urban, Mwanga, Rombo, Same), which are entirely dependent on them, representing more than 3 million people.

 Finally, rising sea levels will constrain most of Zanzibar’s population to immigrate to the mainland.